-In addition to its retail operations, BAWAG is active in domestically focused public sector lending and in international commercial real estate (CRE) and large corporate and leveraged lending, which is mostly sourced from Western Europe and the US.
-As of 31 December 2022, the bank's public sector book stood at €4.6 billion, of which 90% was extended to Austrian counterparts, 6% to German public sector entities, and 4% to other Western European markets.
-In addition to this low-risk book, which does not account for any problem loans, BAWAG had €6.1 billion of CRE receivables on its balance sheet, of which 41% stemmed from the US, 21% from Ireland, 16% from DACH/NL, and 22% from other European and international markets.
-The weighted average LTV of this portfolio was below 60%, with 40% of the portfolio being collateralised by direct residential real estate, 20% representing offices, 17% industrial and logistic properties, and 23% mixed and other usage.
-While the higher-risk shopping and retail segment only comprised 2% of the CRE portfolio, the bank's overall CRE exposure amounts to two times the bank's tangible common equity (TCE).
-Furthermore, BAWAG grew this portfolio by 22% since December 2020, potentially adding exposures at the top of the market.
-Further risk stems from the bank's €3.9 billion corporate lending book, which is 39% derived from the US, 33% from DACH/NL, 9% from the UK, and 19% from other markets.
+2023, the bank's public sector book stood at €4.7 billion, of which 86% was extended to Austrian counterparts, 8% to German public sector entities, and 6% to other Western European markets.
+In addition to this low-risk book, which does not account for any problem loans, BAWAG had €5.7 billion of CRE receivables on its balance sheet, of which 40% stemmed from the US, 22% from Ireland, 15% from DACH/NL, and 23% from other European and international markets.
+The weighted average LTV of this portfolio was below 60%, with 41% of the portfolio being collateralised by direct residential real estate, 24% by industrial and logistic properties, 21% by offices, 7% by hotels, and 2% by other properties.
+While the higher-risk shopping and retail segment only comprised 5% of the CRE portfolio, the bank's overall CRE exposure amounts to almost two times the bank's tangible common equity (TCE).
+Furthermore, BAWAG grew this portfolio by 14% since December 2020, potentially adding exposures at the top of the market.
+Further risk stems from the bank's €3.8 billion corporate lending book, which is 38% derived from the US, 37% from DACH/NL, 9% from the UK, and 16% from other markets.
 While the overall portfolio is well diversified across industries, higher interest rates, inflation, supply-chain interruptions, and general geopolitical risks could result in a material rise in problem loans from this part of the lending book.